Vision is More than 20/20

 - Eye Movement Skills

-Do eye movements show adequate muscle control, tracking, fixation, etc.?
+Do eye movements show adequate neuro-muscular control, tracking, fixation, etc.?
 In the classroom, normal eye movements allow rapid and accurate shifting of the eyes along a line of print or from book to desk to board, etc. In sports, efficient eye movements contribute to eye-hand coordination, visual reaction time, and accurate tracking.

 - Reversal Frequency